Contrasting Midwest Energy Emissions (MEEC) and Its Peers

 |$435.24 million

-Midwest Energy Emissions’ peers have higher revenue and earnings than Midwest Energy Emissions.
-Midwest Energy Emissions is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.
+Midwest Energy Emissions’ rivals have higher revenue and earnings than Midwest Energy Emissions.
+Midwest Energy Emissions is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.

 Institutional and Insider Ownership